-- (1) Prior to the certification of the detailed site plan, the applicant shall obtain from the Prince George's County DPW&T the approval for the needed geometric improvements (i.e., provision of left turn storage, or appropriate traffic control) at the proposed entrances along Capital Gateway Drive. - (2) Prior to the certification of the detailed site plan, the applicant shall revise the submitted plan to show that no more than 1,010 parking spaces will be constructed for the proposed development.
-Further, the applicant shall be required to establish a program to encourage metro ridership.
+- 1. Prior to the certification of the detailed site plan, the applicant shall obtain from the Prince George's County DPW&T the approval for the needed geometric improvements (i.e. provision of left turn storage, or appropriate traffic control), at the proposed entrances along Capital Gateway Drive. - 2.
+Prior to the certification of the detailed site pPlan, the applicant shall revise the submitted plan to show appropriate parking reduction ratios has been applied to account for the possible share uses of the parking spaces that will be provided on site. - e.
+Health Department-The Environmental Engineering Program reviewed the revised detailed site plan for Alta Branch, Town Center at Camp Springs, and has the following comments to offer as stated in Memo dated September 1, 2005: